Using Navigations and the Hierarchy Browser

 LEARN HOW THE PAGE HIERARCHY ENABLES NAVIGATIONS

-The feature that enables Scrivito to handle child list navigations for you is the path, which every page part of the hierarchy has.
+Child list navigations are based on the path that every page part of the hierarchy has.
 Pages not part of the hierarchy are stand-alone simply because they don’t have a path.
 Don’t worry, you can safely ignore paths as Scrivito maintains them for you as well, so just for completeness: The path of a page looks something like “/about/contact”, indicating in this case that the root page, “/”, has a child named “about”, which is the parent of ”contact”.
 The path of a page can be looked up on the “System” tab in the page properties.
 Automatically assigned path component names look like “34e9e47614cf1145”.

 Nested navigations